epigraphy-info/epigraphy-info/_posts/2025-10-07-CFP_Workshop_X.md

 Dear colleagues,

 We are pleased to announce the **tenth Epigraphy.info workshop**, to be held in *Graz (Austria)* from **24 to 26 April 2026**.
-The event will be organized by the *Department of Ancient History and Epigraphy at the University of Graz*, in collaboration with the *Epigraphy.info Steering Committee*.
+The event will be organized by the *Department of Classics, Section Ancient History and Epigraphy, at the University of Graz*, in collaboration with the *Epigraphy.info Steering Committee*.

 The tenth Epigraphy.info workshop will be dedicated to the memory of **Winfried Kumpitsch** and will feature a special thematic focus on **Sacred Spaces, Sacred Words: Digital Approaches to Religious Epigraphy,** an area to which Winfried devoted much of his scholarly work and research.
 Alongside this theme, the workshop will continue the established tradition of bringing together scholars, students, and practitioners of *digital epigraphy* to exchange ideas, share experiences, and develop new collaborations (see [https://epigraphy.info/](https://epigraphy.info/) for past meetings).